afiosman/deep-learning-KBP-methods-for-rt-dose-prediction/README.md

-# KBP-RT-Dose-Prediction-Models
+# Varient-3D-UNets-for-RT-dose-prediction

-The purpose of this work is to compare four novel knowledge-based planning (KBP) algorithms using deep learning to predict three-dimensional (3D) dose distributions of head and neck plans using the same patients’ dataset and quantitative assessment metrics.
+We compared four novel knowledge-based planning (KBP) algorithms using deep learning to predict three-dimensional (3D) dose distributions of head and neck plans using the AAPM OpenKBP - 2020 Grand Challenge dataset.
+The base of the four KBP models is the 3D U-Net architecture and included: standard U-Net, attention U-Net, residual U-Net (Res U-Net), and attention Res U-Net.

 # Availability of data and materials